New Zealand 1000 Guineas

-The 1000 Guineas is a Group One set-weights Thoroughbred horse race for three-year-old fillies run over a distance of 1600 metres (1 mile) at Riccarton Park in Christchurch, New Zealand.
+The New Zealand 1000 Guineas is a Group One set-weights Thoroughbred horse race for three-year-old fillies run over a distance of 1600 metres (1 mile) at Riccarton Park in Christchurch, New Zealand.

 Christchurch New Zealand Cup week

-It is on the final Saturday of Christchurch's famous Christchurch "Cup Week" held in the second week of November.
+In previous years the New Zealand 1000 Guineas was held on the final Saturday of Christchurch's famous Christchurch "Cup Week" held along with the New Zealand Cup.
+However, from 2025 it was swapped with the New Zealand 2000 Guineas and moved to the first Saturday, four days after the Melbourne Cup.

-For thoroughbred horses the week also features:
+For thoroughbred horses the week features: